kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20190424-kubeadm-for-windows.md

 L2Bridge/Host-Gateway or VXLAN/Overlay mode.
 These ideally can be upstreamed into the Flannel project.

-If the users wish to use a different plugin they can create a DaemonSet to be applied in place of the Flannel DaemonSet.
+If users wish to use a different plugin they can create a DaemonSet to be applied in place of the Flannel DaemonSet.

 ### Risks and Mitigations